regebro/prehistoric-python/presentation.rst

 .. note::

-    Yes, when you search for this on github, has_key tends to show up in commits about every five minutes or so.
+    Yes, when you search for has_key on github, it tends to show every few minutes or so.
+Not that people add it very often, but they are maintaining code that still uses has_key() without changing it.

 ----